comorment/ldpred2_standalone/scripts/PRSice2/README.md

 ```

 Note that the ``--no-install`` option is set as the script may try and install additional R packages which should be included the container itself.

+#### MacOS Notes

+If running Docker on MacOS with a modern M1/M2 chip, include `--platform linux/amd64` in the `docker run` command (and similar) to execute the container for the correct architecture.